E-values as unnormalized weights in multiple testing: Using e-values as weights in multiple testing with p-values

-\begin{proof} The statement on the pe-BH procedure has been discussed above.
-We will only show the statement on the ep-BH procedure.
-Let $\cD$ be the ep-BH procedure at level $\alpha$.
-Since $\mathbf E$ is independent of $\mathbf P$, conditional on the event $\mathbf E=\mathbf e=(e_1,\ldots,e_K)\in \R_+^K$, the ep-BH procedure becomes a weighted p-BH procedure with weight vector $\mathbf e$ applied to the PRDS p-values $\mathbf P$.
-Using well-known existing results on the FDR of the weighted p-BH procedure (e.g., \citet[Theorem 1]{RBWJ19}), we get
+\begin{proof} Let ep-$\cD$ be the ep-BH procedure at level $\alpha$.
+Since $\boldE$ is independent of $\boldP$, conditional on $\boldE$, the ep-BH procedure becomes a weighted p-BH procedure with weight vector $\boldE$ applied to the p-values $\boldP$ that are positive regression dependent on a subset.
+Using well-known existing results on the false discovery rate of the weighted p-BH procedure (e.g., \citealp[Theorem 1]{RBWJ19}), we get